-Mike was no more, the excitation use of his middle name in school would remain behind at Burckhalter Elementary, henceforth it would be Gary who enrolled in the 7th grade at Frick Junior High.
-Crestfallen was what described his sentiment, not quite a disappointment, just something a little less.
+.
+Mike was no more, he was left behind the excitation of his middle name at Burckhalter Elementary School, it was forthwith Gary who was enrolled at Frick Junior High.
+Crestfallen was what described it, , not quite a disappointment, just something a little less.
 These were Gary’s thoughts as he arrived at what would be his new academic home for the next three years.
-He reasoned the circumstance that caused a sense of disillusionment to surface was his midterm graduation which propelled you directly into a new environment, no summer vacation or extended pause before entering junior high.
+He reasoned the circumstance that caused a sense of disillusionment to surface was his midterm graduation which propelled you directly into a new environment, no summer vacation or pause before entering junior high.

-The building was three stories high, the upper floors with their echoing hallways accessed by three stairwells, the center stairs for going up and the two end ones for descending, with administrative offices occupying a center hub downstairs on the Foothill Blvd front side of the building.
+.
+The building was three stories high, the upper floors echoing hallways accessed by three stairwells, the center stairs for going up and the two end ones for descending, with administrative offices occupying a center hub downstairs on the Foothill Blvd side of the building.
 The facility also sustained a full service cafeteria, auditorium, orchestra room, mechanical drawing, wood, sheet metal and forge vocational shops.
 A large partitioned gymnasium area separating the boys from the girls for intramural indoor sports and a small array of portable classroom buildings.
-The educational structure with its manicured lawn setback a distance from the Foothill Blvd thoroughfare, with the 64th Ave side of the school displaying the shops and gym also complete with a large black top area, large tennis practice backboard and an array of outdoor basketball backboards with hoops.
+The educational structure with its manicured lawn setback a distance from the Foothill Blvd thoroughfare, with the 64th Ave side of the school displaying the shops and gym also with black top, large tennis practice backboard and an array of basketball backboards with hoops.
 The remainder of the voluminous two city square block domain consisted of baseball backstops and dirt flag football playing areas.
-Gary estimating the Low-7 class size at close to 150 students, with the rest of the student body class’s much the same, making the total enrollment at Frick around nine hundred students.
+Gary estimating the Low-7 class size at close to 150 students, with the rest of the student body class’s much the same, making the total enrollment at Frick plus or minus nine hundred students.

-He wasn’t alone that first morning, his friends Don already a June semester 7th grader and Hank a midterm 8th grader directing him to the posted home room assignment lists before going their separate ways, soon discovering he was in Mrs. Bigelow’s home room class in one of the portable buildings.
-Most of the faces surrounding him were no longer the familiar ones he saw every school day for the last six years at Burckhalter.
-Another new experience was a locker assignment, home for the books and since the Boys didn’t dress for gym, just the girls, a place to stash his needed tennis shoes for gym class.
-His subjects consisted of English, Social Studies, Art, Mechanical Drawing, Arithmetic and P.E. each subject in a different classroom with a different teacher.
-One of the first things Gary experienced was how fast the school day would elapse in comparison to sitting in one elementary classroom with one teacher for all day.
+.
+He wasn’t alone that first morning, his friends Don already a June 7th grader, and Hank in the low 8th, directing him to the posted home room assignment lists before going their separate ways.
+Gary soon discovering he was in Mrs. Bigelow’s home room class in one of the portable buildings.
+Most of the faces surrounding him were no longer the familiar ones that he saw every school day for the last six years at Burckhalter.
+A new experience, a locker assignment, a home for the books and since the Boys didn’t dress for gym, just the girls, a place for the needed gym class tennis shoes.
+His subjects consisted of English, Social Studies, Art, Mechanical Drawing woodshop, Arithmetic and P E, each in a different classroom and a different teacher for each subject.
+One of the first things Gary experienced was how fast the school day would elapse in comparison to sitting in one elementary classroom with one teacher for a lingering day.

-His school day at home starting no different from the past, awakened to the voice of his mother’s normal morning epitaph, “if you want any a breakfast you better get a move on”.
-That’s where similarities parted, no longer was walking to school an option, or even mounting his bike considering the hills and the distance.
-Frick Junior High was thirty-five blocks or 3 1/2 miles by bus, making bus transportation a necessity.
-Key System, Oakland’s public bus transportation service scheduled additional bus’ s before and after school for city-wide student transportation.
-The school provided complementary bus tickets in book form at not cost to students living a designated distance from the school.
-In the Mornings Gary would meet Don and Hank, the three walking to the Greenly Drive coach stop by the Water Works, catching the 7:45 bus able to arrive at school with time to spare.
-He was fortunate if running late for the 7:45 bus, from his hillside living room window having a perfect view of the entrance to the Oak Knoll Naval Hospital 3/4 of a mile away able to see a later second bus pulling into the hospital’s main gate stop, the view provided time for him to walk the two blocks to the bus stop.
-The Seminary #56 or Oak Knoll Bus as it was known, would disembark the students three blocks from Frick on Seminary Ave. either prior to or at the intersection of Seminary Ave and Foothill Blvd.
+His school day at home starting no different from the past, awakened to the voice of his mother’s normal morning epitaph, “if you want any breakfast you better get a move on”.
+That’s where similarities parted, no longer was walking to school an option, or even mounting his bike, considering the hills and the distance.
+Frick Junior High was thirty five blocks or 3 1/2 miles by bus route, making bus transportation a necessity.
+Key System, Oakland’s public bus transportation service scheduled additional bus’s before and after school for city-wide student transportation.
+In the Mornings, Gary would meet Don and Hank, the three walking to the Greenly Drive coach stop by the Water Works, catching the 7 45 bus, able to arrive at school with time to spare.
+On many occasions he would leave earlier, his dad dropping him off on the way to work, enabling him to check out a ball from the early arrival of Physical ED instructor Mister Tabor.

 Tags: Jr. High